cmip6moap/cmip6moap.github.io/registration.md

 {:.lead}
 Participation is open to researchers from any UK academic institution, and we encourage contributions from early career researchers, including PhDs and Postdocs.
-The closing date for applications is 31 March 2021.
+The closing date for applications is 15 April 2021.

 <div class="aside" markdown="1">
 This virtual event will require some commitment prior to and including the